Thank you to all who attended the SFHA's Communications Conference. The presentations are now available on the right hand side of this page.

-The SFHA’s Communications Conference will get you up to speed on the latest topics relevant to communications professionals and allow you to join in debates through workshops and plenary sessions led by expert speakers.
+The SFHA’s Communications Conference brought delegates up to speed on the latest topics relevant to communications professionals and allowed delegates to join in discussion through workshops and plenary sessions led by expert speakers.

 Media Partner:24 Housing is our media partner for the conference.
 As our media partner, it will promote the conference via print and digital outlets.
 24 Housing will have representatives at the conference who may wish to interview speakers, delegates or exhibitors.
 They may also be photographing the conference, capturing key moments.
 If you do not wish to be photographed, please inform SFHA staff.
 Thank you for your co-operation.